OttoBos/gpxfilter/README.md

 - `gpxfilter.exe ccs.gpx result.gpx -s "Convenience Store"` (applies standard filter & sets symbol)
 - `gpxfilter.exe ccs.gpx result.gpx -l 1 -u 1` (returns waypoints with exactly one CCS charger)

+Final note:

+- please don't use any of this code as example on how to write proper Rust.
+It compiles - that is all I could hope for.